 information).
 Even after the RCMP cleared Guergis of wrongdoing, she continued to sit as an independent MP

 , though she lost her seat to the Conservative challenger in the subsequent election.
 This led to the joke that Harper now always stands behind his cabinet members because it’s easier to push them under a bus from that position

-The most recent scandal to rear its head has its roots in the 2011 federal election
+The recent "robocall" scandal had its roots in the 2011 federal election

 of similar calls from across Canada.
 In the most high-profile case, in the riding of Guelph in Ontario, Elections Canada

 has traced at least some of the calls to a subsidiary of an automated calling company in Edmonton, which in turn was contacted both by the Guelph Conservative campaign as well as a disposable mobile phone registered under the alias “Pierre Poutine” of “Separatist Street” in Joliette, Québec.
-(The ‘Pierre Poutine’ name was likely taken off of an independent food caterer in Guelph, Ontario, while the ‘Separatist Street’ location was a probable Take That
+(The "Pierre Poutine" name was likely taken off of an independent food caterer in Guelph, Ontario, while the "Separatist Street" location was probably a crude attempt at a Take That

 to the Québec independence movement.)
 In another riding where voter suppression tactics have been alleged (Nipissing–Timiskaming), the Conservatives won by a mere 18 votes

-The opposition NDP and Liberals have (rather predictably) reacted with outrage
+The opposition NDP and Liberals rather predictably reacted with outrage

-, while the Conservatives have naturally denied any responsibility
+, while the Conservatives naturally denied any responsibility

 , though a low-ranking Conservative staffer from the Guelph campaign has since resigned from his position at the office of a Toronto-area MP.
 Spinoff allegations have included voter registration fraud as well as illegal campaign financing.
 Federal opinion polls have registered minimal (if any) impact as a result of the ‘robocall scandal’; a federal judge offered the Tories a not-quite-absolution in April 2013.